Whitefield (CDP), New Hampshire

-Whitefield is a census-designated place (CDP) and the main village in the town of Whitefield in Coos County, New Hampshire, United States.
+Whitefield is a census-designated place (CDP) and the main village in the town of Whitefield, New Hampshire, United States.
 The population of the CDP was 1,460 at the 2020 census, out of 2,490 people in the entire town of Whitefield.

 Geography

 The CDP is in the west-central part of the town of Whitefield, on both sides of the Johns River, a westward-flowing tributary of the Connecticut River.
 It extends north into the town of Dalton.
 The northern edge of the CDP is north of Meadowmist Drive and follows Mirror Lake Road, while to the east the CDP extends beyond Holly Heights and Balsam Lane.
 The southeastern border of the CDP runs east of Whitefield Elementary School, then follows Greenwood Street/South Whitefield Road south to Bog Brook, which forms the western border of the CDP down to the Johns River.

 U.S. Route 3 runs through the center of Whitefield, leading north 8 mi to Lancaster, the Coos County seat, and south the same distance to Twin Mountain.
 New Hampshire Route 116 also passes through the center of town, leading northeastward 9 mi to Jefferson and southwestward 10 mi to Littleton.
 New Hampshire Route 142 leads northwest from Whitefield 7 mi to Dalton and south-southwest 8 mi to Bethlehem.

 According to the U.S. Census Bureau, the Whitefield CDP has a total area of 4.1 km2, all of it recorded as land.